 Shop Floor IoT lets you connect your apps and devices in a plug and play manner.

 Analytics lets you build visualizations for all your production data.

 Connectors let you integrate your apps and other systems.

 The missing link, databases, has been solved.
 With Tables, you can finally integrate all your data in a single place – without having to know how to code!

-Interested in Tables?
+Interested in learning more about Tables?
 Try it for free with our 30-day trial.